debops/debops/docs/code-standards-policy.rst

 Role dependencies are considered "hard" if they are defined in the ``dependencies`` list in :file:`meta/main.yml`.
-DebOps role authors MUST avoid the use of hard role dependencies for the follwing reasons:
+DebOps role authors MUST avoid the use of hard role dependencies for the following reasons:

 - Hard role dependencies must always be installed on the Ansible controller even when their execution is conditionally triggered via ``when`` statement.